-Carl Icahn, owner of more than 14% of WCI Communities’ stock, may be looking to double-down on his investment in the company that could be teetering on the precipice of filing for Chapter 11 bankruptcy protection.
+Carl Icahn, owner of more than 14% of WCI Communities' stock and its chairman, may be looking to double-down on his investment in the company that could be teetering on edge of a Chapter 11 bankruptcy filing.

 The billionaire financier filed an SEC report on Friday announcing he is talking with a "special committee" formed last week and its advisors to look into restructuring the company.